 Knives are found in kitchens, and it's an essential tool for anyone who cooks.
 But knives are created differently with different purposes.
 You can't just use any knife to do everything and expect great results.
 If you're a pitmaster, it's important to find a good barbecue knife.

 Not everyone knows about knives since most people don't pay attention to this.
 But it's an important thing to learn if you want to have the right one.
-Knowing these will help you to choose the right blade to prepare the ingredients for your dishes.
-The knife parts diagram will help you learn what will be the perfect knife for you.
+Knowing the anatomy of a knife will help you to choose the right blade to prepare the ingredients for your dishes.

-This will help you to understand its intended purpose.
+Though there are many different types of knives, nearly every knife serves a similar function.
+We are most familiar with the two parts: handle and blade.
+But there are actually many parts of a knife that may not be so easy to identify.
 It's important to learn about its parts to know if it's the perfect kitchen gear for you.
-Not all knives are created equal.
+Not all knives are created equally.
 Learning about them will help you find what to use for your purpose.

 Parts of the Blade